Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: Background

 In fact, Thurston proved something more, namely that unless this manifold is $T^2 \times I$, then its metric has finite volume.
 Now, $T^2 \times I$ admits faults---non-separating annuli, in fact.
 Since we assumed the manifold had no faults, its metric must have finite volume.

-Conversely, hyperbolic 3-manifolds of finite volume admit no orientable faults---they have no essential spheres, no compressing discs, no incompressible tori which aren't $\partial$-parallel, and no annuli which are both incompressible and $\partial$-incompressible.
-Finally, orientable hyperbolic 3-manifolds of finite volume don't admit any faults at all, since they admit no properly embedded nonorientable surfaces of nonnegative Euler characteristic. \end{proof} Having finished this first reformulation, we note the following theorems from normal surface theory.
+Conversely, orientable hyperbolic 3-manifolds of finite volume admit no orientable faults---they have no essential spheres, no compressing discs, no incompressible tori which aren't $\partial$-parallel, and no annuli which are both incompressible and $\partial$-incompressible.
+Finally, orientable hyperbolic 3-manifolds of finite volume don't admit any faults at all, since they admit no properly embedded nonorientable surfaces of nonnegative Euler characteristic. \end{proof}

-\begin{Thm} Let $T$ ideally triangulate a compact orientable 3-manifold $M$.
-Then $M$ has a closed fault precisely when $T$ has a fundamental normal fault. \end{Thm} \begin{Thm} Let $T$ finitely triangulate an irreducible, $\partial$-incompressible, geometrically atoroidal 3-manifold $M$ with nonempty boundary consisting of tori. \begin{enumerate} \item $M$ has a fault if and only if $T$ has a vertex Q-normal annulus fault. \item If $M$ has at least two boundary components, then $M$ has a fault if and only if $T$ has a non-separating vertex Q-normal annulus fault. \end{enumerate} \end{Thm} The last section contains proofs of these statements.

-The reader need know little about the definition of the adjectives, except the following: for any ideal triangulation, its fundamental normal surfaces are a finite computable set, and likewise the vertex Q-normal surfaces of a finite triangulation form a finite computable set.

-In particular, one may put all the fundamental normals or vertex Q-normals into a finite list and iterate a test over this list---say a test for faults---and guarantee termination for this iteration.